aurazelco/SGDifferencesHumanBrain/DISCO/README.md

 * [SCENIC_merge_DISCO.sh](SCENIC/SCENIC_merge_DISCO.sh) - bash script which takes the individual .csv files for each project and sex combination, and merges them, in order to obtain one .csv file per project and sex - more information [here](#scenic_merge)
 * [check_SCENIC_results.R](SCENIC/check_SCENIC_results_DISCO.R), [check_SCENIC_results_func.R](SCENIC/check_SCENIC_results_func.R) -  R script to check the results from the SCENIC, more specifically to plot the overlap among runs, the overlap with [scGRNom results](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00908-9), and to plot the expression of the transcription factors (TFs) and targets (TGs) in the cell types.

+Additionally, in this folder the [scenic requirements](SCENIC/scenic_requirements.txt) file can be found, which was extracted from the conda environemt in which SCENIC was run.

 ## SCENIC_analysis.sh